garrison0/raymarchingfundamentals/docs/a-quick-background.md

 ![Starter program](/img/raymarching/starter.png)

 The program renders a box.
-Not very exciting, but there's a lot to unpack here.

 The rest of this page briefly explains what's going on in the program.